Chrome 71 Rolls Out to Crack Down On Wayward Sites, Extensions

 Either way, Chrome 71 will be completely stripping off all ads on a “small number” of stubborn websites, so any opportunity to gain from those will be gone.
-Site owners given 30 days to shape up or ship out.
+Site owners are given 30 days to shape up or ship out.
 Suffice it to say, and Google has had enough of shenanigans.

 The same is true for extensions, once the pride of the Chrome web platform.
 Not unexpectedly, they’ve become potential and even literal trojan horses.
 Chrome 71 marks the release where it will be impossible to install extensions outside of the Chrome Web Store.
-That said, that store has also noted for having security as foolproof as Google Play Store.
+That said, that store has also been noted for having security as foolproof as Google Play Store.

 Chrome 71 is now marked as stable and should roll out to desktops in the coming weeks.
 Aside from ad removal, it’s not yet known what other features it might have, especially for the mobile version.
 Google does promise a more detailed announcement explaining the significant highlights this major release brings.